sqaxomonophonen/rgbmap/README.md

 images.

 Problems:
- - Seems to be some bugs in the color mapping (smooth gradients are broken)
  - Doesn't copy metadata (could possibly be handled using `exiftool -TagsFromFile`)
  - Doesn't copy file date
  - Single-threaded / not parallelized